jembovski/Exploratory-Data-Analysis-with-Seaborn/README.md

 The [Breast Cancer Diagnostic data](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) is available on the UCI Machine Learning Repository.
 This database is also available through the [UW CS ftp server](http://ftp.cs.wisc.edu/math-prog/cpo-dataset/machine-learn/cancer/WDBC/).

-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

 **Attribute Information**:

 - ID number